SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 You can use the [Interview Stats](../components/InterviewStats/interviewstats_overview.md) package to track usage.
 Usability tests, reading grade level measurements, and auditing for best practices can help you understand how your interview has affected the access gap.

 #### Transfer docs {#transfer-docs}

+Before you set the project aside, take some time to help the next developer—which might be you!

+One of the best places to store information and documents for the next developer is in the GitHub repository.

+1. Create an issue for anything left unfinished, feedback you couldn't implement, ideas for future improvement, etc.
+2. Add any other helpful notes or details to the README file
+3. You can also add a **transfer** folder to hold research, flowcharts, wireframes, feedback, and other documentation

 ## Timeline {#timeline}